Sohank99/Sohank99/README.md

-Hi, I’m Sohan, an aspiring Data Analyst passionate about turning complex data into clear, actionable insights.
-I specialize in using tools like Power BI, SQL, Python, and Excel to explore, analyze, and visualize data that supports smart business decisions.
+Hi, I’m Sohan, an aspiring Data Analyst with a Bachelor’s degree in Computer Applications (2023).
+I’m passionate about transforming raw data into meaningful insights using Power BI, SQL, Python, and Excel.

-I enjoy solving real-world problems through data storytelling, building dashboards, and simplifying data for stakeholders.
-I’m also continuously learning about data wrangling, data modeling, and analytics best practices to sharpen my skills.
+I enjoy working on data visualization, analytics, and storytelling to support better business decisions.
+With a strong focus on continuous learning, I’m actively exploring opportunities to grow and apply my skills in real-world scenarios.

-Currently, I’m open to internship or full-time opportunities where I can contribute, learn, and grow in a collaborative environment.
-Let’s connect and talk data!
+Currently open to internships or full-time roles in data analytics

 ![sohank99's Stats](https://github-readme-stats.vercel.app/api?username=sohank99&theme=vue-dark&show_icons=true&hide_border=true&count_private=true&show)